NVIDIA/workbench-example-mistral-finetune/README.md

    $ nvwb start jupyterlab
    ```

+   * You may need to specify your Hugging Face Hub Access Token you created and configured in the Prerequisites section as a project secret.

    * You may need to specify the file path of the mount, eg. where the fine-tuned Mistral model will live on your **host** machine, eg. if you would like your model directory to reside on the home path of the host system, enter ```/home/[user]```

 6. Navigate to the `code` directory of the project.
 Then, open your Mistral fine-tuning notebook of choice and get started.
 Happy coding!